siangernlow/tp/docs/team/hopinxian.md

 Given below are my contributions to this project.

-* **New Feature**: Add ability to add, delete and edit Location data in VirusTracker
+* **New Feature**: Add ability for VirusTracker to manage Location data
   * What it does: Allows the user to add, delete and edit location data within VirusTracker.
-  VirusTracker also stores the data into a json file and reads from a json file upon startup and exiting.
+  VirusTracker also stores and reads data from a json file upon startup and exiting.
   * Justification: This feature allows users to create visits from locations and to generate useful information about location in VirusTracker.
   * Highlights: This enhancement is very code intensive.
 It requires creation of a number of core classes such as Locations, UniqueLocationList, LocationBook to allow VirusTracker to manage location data correctly.
-  Other statistics related functionalities consistently refer to locations to generate new information.
-  Storage-related classes also have to be created to ensure VirusTracker can read and store location data.
   The PR exceeding 2 thousand  lines can be seen [here](https://github.com/AY2021S1-CS2103T-T13-1/tp/pull/69).

 * **New Feature**: Add ability to use either index or Ids when referring to person or location